Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [The Grand Paladin](https://www.nexusmods.com/skyrimspecialedition/mods/46867) is a quest mod involving a powerful sword.
 Venture beyond Skyrim, into the mists of the Sea of Ghosts, and uncover the legacy of an ancient Dragonborn order.
 - [Heart of the Reach](https://www.nexusmods.com/skyrimspecialedition/mods/76494) is a quest mod involving the Reach.
 Delve into the depths of an unground swamp in the aid of a priest in order to heal the Heart of the Reach.
 - [Penitus Oculatus](https://www.nexusmods.com/skyrimspecialedition/mods/21061) is a quest where you can join the Penitus Oculatus after the vanilla "destroy the dark brotherhood" quest and get all the rewards.
+- [The Gift of Saturalia](https://www.nexusmods.com/skyrimspecialedition/mods/105697) is a quest to help the people of Skyrim and spread the spirit of Saturalia.
 - [Calling the Watchmaker](https://www.nexusmods.com/skyrimspecialedition/mods/96711) is a quest mod featuring an extremely unique story that delves into the creation myth of the Elder Scrolls universe.
+- [The Breathing Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/104547) is an ocean-based quest mod centered around finding out what a mysterious entity is, where it's from, and how it can be stopped.
+- [Depths of the Soul](https://www.nexusmods.com/skyrimspecialedition/mods/118261) features a rather helpful merchant who will aid the player by selling various items for dungeons.
 - [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576)  adds a large number of localized radiant quests found at Missive Boards of varying difficulty and with varying rewards.

 ## Followers and NPCs